Twigman/fshare/README.md

 # ez-share
-Restful service for uploading files and sharing them with others
+Restful service for uploading files and sharing them with others.